prasun-kar/The-Odin-Project/README.md

-# The-Odin-Project
-Repository used to hold my Odin Project files.
+Repository for holding all of my projects created within the Odin Project.

 by Prasun Kar